- Home

 Tire pressure plays a critical role in vehicle safety and performance.
 Neglecting to maintain the correct pressure can result in severe consequences for both your safety and your vehicle’s health.
 Here are the main reasons why maintaining the correct tire pressure is crucial:

-• Fuel Efficiency: Low tire pressure increases rolling resistance, making the engine work harder and lowering fuel efficiency by up to 5%.
+- Fuel Efficiency: Low tire pressure increases rolling resistance, making the engine work harder and lowering fuel efficiency by up to 5%.
 Proper inflation improves fuel economy and reduces your carbon footprint.
+This is particularly relevant for those looking into top fuel-efficient cars in 2024.

 Key Statistics